tardate/LittleArduinoProjects/playground/move-nums/README.md

 ### The movNums Algorithm

-The algorithm I've used here to implement `movNums` as an in-place strategy that operates on the array of values `int8_t columns[MAX_COLS]`.
+The algorithm I've used here to implement `movNums` is an in-place strategy that operates on the array of values `int8_t columns[MAX_COLS]`.

-This is the basic procedure:
+The basic procedure:

 * iterate all columns from position 0
 * if the value doesn't match `n`, move to the next column
 * if the value does match `n`, find the to next column that doesn't match `n`: swap values then move to the next column

-For display animation purpose, it updates the column display after each swap.
+Here is the core method as implemented in C++ for the Arduino.

-Here is the core method as implemented:
+For display animation purpose, it updates the column display with a short delay after each swap:

 ```c++
 void MatrixDisplay::moveNums(int8_t n) {